 VM: The corrugation industry in India has been shifting slowly but at a continuous pace from manual to automatic and from semi-automatic to automatic machines.
 The move has also been from offset/flexo printing to digital printing.
 The show shall showcase solutions for various progressive corrugators moving from manual, semi-automatic and automatic corrugated box making solutions, also all kinds of printing solutions for the industry will be on display.

 AS: If I am not wrong, last year, the show was held in Mumbai.
-This year, it is happening in Greater Noida.
+This year, it is being held in Greater Noida.
 Was it a conscious decision to make it a travelling show?

 AS: Tell us about the ICCMA congress?
 Why did you decide to include this as part of the exhibition?

-VM: ICCMA congress is the conference organised by ICCMA, Indian Corrugated Case Manufacturers Association.
+VM: ICCMA congress is the conference organised by the Indian Corrugated Case Manufacturers Association.
 ICCMA has industry leaders in corrugated box manufacturing as its members.
-The ICCMA congress is a conscious effort to educate the industry about the latest trends in the corrugation industry, and to help corrugators facing problems with the technology or wanting to upgrade themselves.
+The ICCMA congress is a conscious effort to educate the industry about the latest trends in the corrugation industry, and to help corrugators who face problems with the technology or want to upgrade themselves.
 This year’s conference agenda is ‘A SWOT Prospective on the Corrugated Packaging Industry: Are we creating value for our business or destroying it?’

 AS: With the development of internet technology, information distribution channels in the paper carton industry have become increasingly diverse.
 What will Reed Exhibitions do to meet the need of its customers/ visitors and enhance the values and international influence of its exhibitions?

-AS: What initiatives Reed Exhibitions has taken to make this year show a success?
+AS: What initiatives has Reed Exhibitions taken to make this year's show a success?

 AS: Tell us something about the number of exhibitor participation at last year’s show and their feedback?
 How much footfall you are expecting this year?
 How many exhibitors have registered until now for the expo and what kind of product they will be showcasing?

-VM: Last edition brought over 5347 visitors from Indian and abroad.
-The visitors were happy with the show and most of the exhibitors who showcased their machines were able to sell them on show floor.
+VM: Last edition brought over 5347 visitors from India and abroad.
+The visitors were happy with the show and most of the exhibitors who showcased their machines were able to sell them on showfloor.
 The 2015 edition has already over 136 exhibitors which is more than last year and is expecting over 7000 business visitors from all over India and abroad.